Please read text!

 Bhut Jolokia Ghost Chilli Capsicum Chinense Seeds

-These guys are so hot that I didn’t even bother trying to sell the seeds, as it wasn’t worth the discomfort of being maced in the process of removing them.
+These guys are so hot that I didn’t even bother trying to sell the seeds for a couple years, as it wasn’t worth the discomfort of being maced in the process of removing them.

-I was selling the whole dried pods for a while, and leaving it up to you guys to remove the seeds yourself, but I now have a method that works well and I manned up the other day and did a whole heap.
-This product is a packet of seeds, at least 25 seeds in each.
+I was selling the whole dried pods for a while, and leaving it up to the customer to remove the seeds yourself, but I now have a method that works well and every few months I man up and do another batch

 Too lazy to make a new advert, so here is my old advert for the fruit>>>